-- NOTE: Depending on the configuration ordered, The computer one may support a 2230 solid-state drive, or a 2280 solid-state drive in M.2 slot one. - (i) NOTE: This procedure is applicable if you are installing a 2280 solid-state drive in M.2 slot one. - NOTE: Before installing your 2230 or 2280 solid-state drive, ensure that the mounting bracket is in the correct location.
-For more information, see Installing the solid-state drive mounting bracket. - NOTE: If there is only one solid-state drive in the configuration you ordered, you may install another solid-state drive in the other M.2 slot.
-However, you need a solid-state drive bracket (sold separately) to install the additional solid-state drive.
+- NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot one. - NOTE: If there is only one solid-state drive in the configuration you ordered, you can install another solid-state drive in the other M.2 slot.
+However, you may need a solid-state drive mounting bracket (sold separately) to install the additional solid-state drive. - (i) NOTE: This procedure is applicable if you are installing an M.2 2280 solid-state drive in M.2 slot one. - NOTE: Before installing your M.2 2230 or M.2 2280 solid-state drive, ensure that the mounting bracket is in the correct location.
+For more information, see Installing the solid-state drive mounting bracket.

-The following image indicates the location of the 2280 solid-state drive that is installed in M.2 slot one and provides a visual representation of the installation procedure.
+The figure indicates the location of the M.2 2280 solid-state drive that is installed in M.2 slot one and provides a visual representation of the installation procedure.

-- 1. Align the notch on the 2280 solid-state drive with the tab on M.2 slot one on the system board. - 2.
-Slide the 2280 solid-state drive into M.2 slot one on the system board. - 3.
-Replace the screw (M2x3) that secures the 2280 solid-state drive to the palm-rest and keyboard assembly.
+- 1. Align the notch on the M.2 2280 solid-state drive with the tab on M.2 slot one on the system board. - 2.
+Slide the M.2 2280 solid-state drive into M.2 slot one on the system board. - 3.
+Replace the screw (M2x3) that secures the M.2 2280 solid-state drive to the palm-rest and keyboard assembly.